caydenscott/andie/README.md

  - **Multilingual support** On this part, I got the idea from Internationalised Hello World.
 I set the multilingual model and did most of the multilingual work up to that point, so teammates could follow and do multilingual work at the same time when they add the new things in.

 **Second Deliverable:**
  - **Macros – Record and Replay** In the second part, I did the macro works, which is similar to export, but the operation's version.
 To finish this part, I went back to export-save as and find out the reason cause save as not working normally which make me misunderstanding and decide to export all image to png format.
 All because I didn't add format when I typing the new path of file and figured this out, the idea is coming up.
 I add the format after the path so whatever people type, it will save the right format.
 Also, considering "someone might order fried rice at a bar", some weird situations could be happen, so I solve in the code to make sure macro could work in most cases.

 ### Cayden

+**First Deliverable:**
  - **Median filter** I originally followed a few online guides and things when making the first version of median filter.
-Howver, I didn't the feeling of not having done it myself, and that it didn't seem to approach it the way the lab book said.
+However, I didn't the feeling of not having done it myself, and that it didn't seem to approach it the way the lab book said.
 So I re wrote the code following the lab book myself.
 I looked at the greyscale method to know how to access individual pixels and rewrite their RBG values.
  - **Gaussian filter** This filter took some time, at first I couldn't work out how to use the equation that was provided at all.
 After a good amount of trial and error, I eventually landed on the final version.
  - **Sharpen filter** The sharpen filter was very trivial, just a case of changing the mean filter slightly, and adding the sharpen formula.
  - **Exception and error handling** Exception and error handling took me by far the most time.
 I first went through and found where exceptions were already being handling with just System.exit(0), and added popup boxes to account for these.
 Then I went and found a few less obvious ones.
 After handling exceptions I decided to handle general errors.
 One of these was to reset the stack if someone opens a new file.
 Originally, the stack stayed the same, meaning that the new file - if no .ops file existed, would have that stack applied.
 I did this by adding a clearStack() method to the EditableImage class, and calling it everytime a file is opened.
 Another error was to confirm if an image is saved or not when exiting/opening a new file.
 To do this I created a boolean value in the EditableImage, and 2 methods to check its value, and change it.
 The values change when a file is saved or a filter is applied.
 And the exit/open menues check this value, to see if they need to display popup.

+ **Second Deliverable:**
+ - **Emboss and Sobel** These filters were a matter of taking the the knowledge gained from other filters, to apply kernals; which was done quickly and without much effort.
+The first hurdle came with the fact that there are 8 different options of Emboss, and 2 Sobels.
+Instead of making 10 different classes, I had a switch in the emboss, and a simple if else statement in Sobel.
+Then, the filtered image had to be run through the negative allowance filter in order to give the correct output.
+Unfortunetley, I ended up with blue results at some point, and in trying to fix that also ended up with an overly bright image.
+After some googling and trouble shooting, I found a solution by normalising and clamping the pixel values - which ended up preserving the colours correctly.
+ - **Edge Application** For the edge applications, I just endded up adding padding to the outside of the image.
+This includes the sides, tops, and even the corners.
+I first had issues in this, as it waw just black pixels, so it made the outside quite dark.
+I ended up mirroring the padding, such that it looked as good as it could whilst preserving the filter on the edge.
+ - **Filter Previews** This was done rather late, and ended up causing quite a few issues for me.
+I simply copy the target buffered image into a new one, resize and scale it, and then if needed, apply a filter to it.
+Then, I added actionListeners to the sliders and spinners where necessary, such that it updated the smaller image without affecting the stack and main image.
+The previews also have a method to resize them nicely, while retaining the correct aspect ratio.
+The maximum length of the width or height is 500 pixels, and the shorter length will be adjusted according to the ratio of the original.
+If it is less than 500 pixels, the preview will just be the same size as the original image.

 ### Daniel
 **First Deliverable:**